graphops/launchpad-namespaces/README.md

 - [proxyd](https://github.com/ethereum-optimism/optimism/tree/develop/proxyd)<br>
 Proxyd is an EVM-blockchain JSON-RPC router and load balancer developed in Go by Optimism.
 It is capable of load balancing, automatic failover, intelligent request routing and very basic caching.
 ### [:graph](https://github.com/graphops/launchpad-namespaces/graph)
+This *Namespace* provides the necessary software to run a Graph Node and participate in the Graph Protocol Network

 - [graph-network-indexer](https://github.com/graphprotocol/indexer)<br>
 Graph protocol indexer components